nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Part I - For the Beginner/Chapter 9 - The Process.markdown

     Using `kill` command with signal names ensures portability, as the signal numbers are not portable across various UNIX operating systems.

-12. (i). **False**.
+12. 1.  **False**.
 There are two signals namely **SIGKILL** and **SIGSTOP** that a process can't ignore or run user-defined code to handle.

-    (ii). **False**.
+    2.  **False**.
 The parent process may not always wait for the child process to complete its run and return.
 The parent may also die leaving the child process as an orphan.
 A child process may continue executing without returning.

-    (iii). **True**.
+    3.  **True**.
 A single program (a single file of the disk) can be executed by same or different user to give rise to multiple processes.
 A single user can log in from multiple terminals to give rise to more than one shell process (using the same shell program).

 13. `jobs` is a shell built-in command in Bash and doesn't throw up this error message.